| Activities

 support of the ministère des Affaires étrangères of France.

-It was held on May 8th 2003, from 11:30 a.m. to 1:30 p.m., at the ENAP.
+It was held on May 8th 2003, from 11:30 a.m. to 1:30 p.m., at the ENAP. * L'Union

 européenne et ses États membres : un rapport problématique?
 Lecture by Francesca Astengo,